-Discontinuation of NZTC Program
+Discontinuation of ISEC Program and NZTC Program

-Our program provided under the NZTC program was originally focused on improving students' English language skills.
-However, due to the overall low English proficiency of the students enrolled, we realized that most students could not adapt to the high standards of an English teaching environment.
-As a result, we made a decision to suspend our continuous recruiting efforts for the NZTC Program with Fujian Preschool Education College after the then current students graduated in July 2019.
+Our programs provided under the ISEC Program and NZTC program were originally focused on improving students' English language skills.
+However, due to the overall low English proficiency of the students enrolled, we noted that most students could not adapt to the high standards of an English teaching environment.
+As a result, we ceased to recruit and enroll new students into the FUT ISEC Program with Fujian University of Technology after the then existing students graduated in July 2018.
+We also made a decision to suspend our continuous recruiting efforts for the NZTC Program with Fujian Preschool Education College after the then current students graduated in July 2019.